blabla1337/skf-flask/skf/markdown/code_examples/java/41-code_example--XSL_Injection_Prevention--.md

 public class IncludeXSL {

-	private whitelist wt = new whitelist();
+	private WhiteList wt = new WhiteList();

-	public String includeXSL(String whitelisting, String input)
+	public String includeXSL(String WhiteListing, String input)
 	{
 		LSSerializer serializer = null ;
 		boolean continue_ = true;
 		Document result = null;

 		/*
-        We want to whitelist the paged for expected values, in this example they are, page1,page2 etc.. for more information about whitelisting see "white-listing" in the code examples:
+        We want to WhiteList the paged for expected values, in this example they are, page1,page2 etc.. for more information about WhiteListing see "white-listing" in the code examples:
         */

-        if (wt.whitelisting(whitelisting, input) == false) { continue_ = false; }
+        if (wt.WhiteListing(WhiteListing, input) == false) { continue_ = false; }

         //If all went good we do the function if(continue_ == true){